A simplicial approach to effective divisors in $\overline{M}_{0,n}$: Relation to hypertree divisors

 \begin{corollary} The divisor $D_{oct}$ spans an extremal ray of $\Eff ( \M_{0,9} )$.
-It lies outside the cone generated by boundary and hypertree divisors.\footnote{And outside the cone generated by these and Opie's extremal rays, by degree considerations as well.} \end{corollary}
+It lies outside the cone generated by boundary and hypertree divisors.\footnote{The divisor $D_{oct}$ also lies outside the cone generated by these and Opie's extremal rays.
+By extremality, it suffices to check that $D_{oct}$ does not coincide with any class in the $S_n$ orbit of Opie's class.
+The formula in \cite[\S5]{Opi13} shows that the degree of Opie's divisor is greater than 2 for all but possibly the last two psi-classes; since this formula completely describes the divisor class, one can use standard results, such as those in \cite{Morrison}, to compute the degree relative to the last two psi-classes and observe that it is indeed greater than 2 there as well.} \end{corollary}

 \begin{proof} Since $D_{oct}$ is irreducible, $F_9$ covers $D_{oct}$, and $F_9 \cdot D_{oct} < 0$, we know $D_{oct}$ generates an extremal ray of $\Eff ( \M_{0,9} )$.
 By Propositions \ref{Prop:degtwoCT} and \ref{prop:UniCom}, $D_{oct}$ is not equal to a hypertree or boundary divisor, and since it is extremal it therefore cannot be in the cone that they span. \end{proof}